pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 ### Shared workers

-You can configure the number of worker threads shared across the application, and the affinity to pin processes to specific CPUs by ID.
+The number of worker threads shared across the application can be configured as well as affinity to pin processes to specific CPUs by ID.
 Shared worker threads service SQL execution subsystems and, in the default configuration, every other subsystem.
 Except for SQL, every other subsystem can be configured to use their own worker threads.
 More information on these settings can be found on the